durability-labs/archivist-docs/learn/whitepaper.md

 * $I$ is a set of incentive mechanisms that encourage nodes to behave honestly and reliably by rewarding good behavior and penalizing malicious or negligent actions.
 * $D$ is a set of data dispersal algorithms that strategically distribute data fragments across multiple nodes to minimize the risk of data loss due to localized failures and to improve data availability and accessibility.

 We argue that when designing a storage system that can keep data around, none of these elements are optional.
-Data needs to be redundant ($R$), there needs to be a way to detect failures and misbehavior ($A$), we must be able to repair data so it is not lost to accumulated failures $(P)$, misbehavior must be penalized if nodes do not behave ($I$), and data must be placed so as fault correlation is understood ($D$).
+Data needs to be redundant ($R$), there needs to be a way to detect failures and misbehavior ($A$), we must be able to repair data so it is not lost to accumulated failures $(P)$, misbehaving nodes must be penalized ($I$), and data must be placed so as fault correlation is understood ($D$).

 This is a somewhat informal treatment for now, but the actual parameters that would be input into any reliability analysis of a storage system would be contingent on those choices.
 In a future publication, we will explore how durability is affected by the choice of each of these elements in a formal framework.